-Here are some keys to effective communication to save your marriage
+Here are some keys to communicating effectively that can save your marriage

 Are you sick of fighting and even talking about separating– but then you even argue about that